JnyJny/articles/PythonCLIs/python_clis.md

 easy, but leads to programs with wildly different interfaces as different programmers have different ideas about what is "good".

-The next weapon in the command-line arsenal is a [C standard library][14] function called [`getopt`][15].
+The next weapon in the command line arsenal is a [C standard library][14] function called [`getopt`][15].
 This function allows the programmer to parse switches, arguments with a dash preceeding it like '-x' and optionally pair follow-on arguments with their switches.
 Think about command invocations like `/bin/ls -alSh`, `getopt` is the function originally used to parse that argument string.
-Using `getopt` makes parsing the command-line pretty easy and improves the user experience.
+Using `getopt` makes parsing the command line pretty easy and improves the user experience.

-The [GNU][1] project came along and introduced longer format arguments for their implementations of traditional Unix command-line tools, things like `--file-format foo`.
+The [GNU][1] project came along and introduced longer format arguments for their implementations of traditional Unix command line tools, things like `--file-format foo`.
 Of course we _real_ Unix programmers hated that because it was too much to type, but like the dinosaurs we are, we lost because the users _liked_ them.